fraktalio/fmodel-deno-demo/README.md

 without using locks.
 When a read operation occurs, the system returns a versionstamp for the associated key in addition to the value.

-When introducing a new key schema like `streamVersion.<streamId>`, you can leverage it to implement optimistic locking by tracking the version of each stream.
+When introducing a new key schema like `lastStreamEvent.<streamId>`, you can leverage it to implement optimistic locking by tracking the version of each stream.
 Here's how you can do it:

 1. Incrementing Stream Version:

 - Each time an event is appended to a stream, the version of that stream is incremented.
-This version represents `the number of events` that have been appended to the stream / or the last `eventId` that have been appended to the stream.
-Whatever you prefer.
+This version represents `the last event` that have been appended to the stream.
 - When appending a new event to a stream, you include the current version of the stream in the event's metadata.